Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

 The blade pitch signal obtained using all three models for one of the test load cases is presented in Fig.~\ref{fig:val-results}.
-Additionally, in Fig.~\ref{fig:BP-MSE}, we plot the mean square error (MSE) between the DFSM and OpenFAST obtained using the three different approaches against the simulation time for all ten test load cases.
-The average simulation time using the n4sid model is around 2.5 seconds, the average simulation time using the DFSM is 25 seconds, and the average simulation time using the LSTM model is around 70 seconds.
-The average simulation time using OpenFAST is nearly 20 minutes.
+Additionally, Fig.~\ref{fig:BP-MSE} shows the box plot of the mean square error (MSE) between OpenFAST and the three different approaches for all ten test load cases.
+The average simulation time using the n4sid model is around 2.5 seconds, the average simulation time using the DFSM is 30 seconds, and the average simulation time using the LSTM model is around 70 seconds.
+The average simulation time using OpenFAST is nearly 15 minutes.
 All three low-fidelity modeling approaches are significantly faster to simulate than OpenFAST.
-Although the n4sid model is the least expensive in terms of simulation time, it has the highest variance in the response.
-The same model is accurate for some load cases but has high errors for others.
-Conversely, the LSTM model has the highest average simulation time, but the variance in the response is lower than the n4sid model.
-However, there is considerable variance in the predictions made using the LSTM model as well.
+Although the n4sid model is the least expensive in terms of simulation time.
+Conversely, the LSTM model has the highest average simulation time, but the error and the variance in the response are high.
+Two of the ten test cases fail for the LSTM model, which does not happen for either the n4sid or DFSM models.
 In contrast, the DFSM achieves a good tradeoff between simulation time, model accuracy, and response variance compared to the n4sid and LSTM models.
 This can be seen in Fig.~\ref{fig:BP-DFSM}.
+Similar tests were carried out for other key output signals such as $\omega_g,M_{t,y},\Theta_p$ as well, and the results follow the trends seen for $\beta$.